 My income has been affected by COVID-19

 We understand that with the recent COVID-19 restrictions around work and travel that your income may have been adversely affected, and could impact your ability to make repayments.
 Please be assured that we’ll do our best to reach an alternative solution that may reduce some worries you might have.
 All you need to do is contact us if you think that COVID-19 will impact your capacity to make repayments and we will be happy to help.
-Please check our COVID-19 page for more details on what measures we’ve put in place.

 Seek independent financial advice